Black Coffee in Bed: Background

 Of the song's guitar solo, Tilbrook stated, "It’s sort of a very 1960s, Motown-influenced solo.
 But I love the idea of a key change for the solo.
 And also for it to be quite jazzy, which the song wasn't."

 Reception

 Critical reception

 AllMusic critic Stephen Thomas Erlewine said that Sweets from a Stranger peaked "with the sublime "Black Coffee in Bed"—a post-breakup tune that could have easily slid onto East Side Story."

 Chris Difford stated, "We always thought we recorded [the song] too slow," and Glenn Tillbrook said, "It could never be a fast song, but it certainly had the opportunity to be slightly perkier."

 Chart performance

-When the song was released as a single, it peaked at number 51 on the UK Singles Chart, as well as number 26 on the US Mainstream Rock Chart).
+When the song was released as a single, it peaked at number 51 on the UK Singles Chart, as well as number 103 on the US Bubbling Under the Hot 100 chart and number 26 on the US Mainstream Rock Chart.
 The single was the only one from Sweets from a Stranger to chart.